hiperism/legacy_book_FTN_examples/README.md

 FOOTNOTE ON THE FOLLOWING FORTRAN EXAMPLES:

-STIR:Look at the PDF of report IKDA 73/8 to find the definitions of the coefficients in the output file
+STIR: Look at the PDF of report IKDA 73/8 to find the definitions of the coefficients in the output file

 SPARSE:
 This is recent code in a parallel model.
 A serial version will be provided